juniorgasparotto/GraphExpression/README.md

 }
 ```

-The first output shows how did the `A` graph:
+The first exit, we see the `A` graph:

 ```
 -> A: HashCode: 32854180